StephenDunneIRE/deep-object-diff/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

 A small library that can deep diff two JavaScript Objects, including nested structures of arrays and objects.
 This library is a slight mod of Matt Phillips' deep-object-diff package, the only difference being that it will return a 'REMOVED' string instead of undefined in place where objects have been removed from an updated object's array of objects.
+The use-case for this is for Mongo Database Logging - undefined key-values do not save, meaning logs don't show key-values that have been removed from an object.
+This solution remedies that issue.

 ## Installation
 `yarn add deep-object-diff-mod`